nosarthur/gita/README.md

 - request/implement features
 - star/recommend this repo

-To run tests locally, simply do `make`.
+To run tests locally, simply `make`.

 ## TODO (not tracked by issues)